To start Stata, locate Stata icon on your desktop, or go to

 . infile variables using filename, [clear]

-This is also the way to export data from Excel: the data should be saved as a plain text (comma-separated format, csv), and then they can be read into Stata by infile or infix.
+This is also the way to export data from Excel: the data should be saved

 . outfile [variables using] filename, [replace]